adyxax/www/content/blog/nix/first-webapp-gotosocial.md

 ## Configuration

-The following configuration defines in order:
+The following configuration does in order:
+- Imports the Nginx.nix module defined in the next section.
-- gotosocial's YAML configuration file
+- Deploys Gotosocial's YAML configuration file.
+- Installs `sqlite`, necessary for our database backup preHook.
-- Borg backup jobs for the SQLite database and the local storage
+- Defines two Borg backup jobs: one for the SQLite database and one for the local storage.
-- Nginx virtual host
+- Configures an Nginx virtual host.
-- gotosocial container
+- Deploys the Gotosocial container.

 ```nix
 { config, pkgs, ... }: